>cut down

 Pathetic

 Also alcoholic here.
 I went from ~500ml daily rum to 2-3 days of drinking a week.
 Managed to keep the beast at bay most of the time, but Friday nights just send my brain into a frenzy for drinking.
-Doesn't help that my GF is also in a similar boat; we just live for that Friday night drunk game playing/show watching/booze-fueled fucking, only to wake up Saturday morning and realize I (we've) wasted so much.
+Doesn't help that my GF is also in a similar boat; we just live for that Friday night drunk game playing/show watching/booze-fueled fricking, only to wake up Saturday morning and realize I (we've) wasted so much.
 Then Saturday is shit, and right when I'm feeling normal around 5pm, the booze-demon says "why not drink some more?
 You feel great right now!" and the ritual starts again.
 We've realized it and have purposefully and methodically planned things to do outside of booze to hopefully replace it.
 But I also work alternate weeks a few hundred miles away, and time alone is just the biggest reason to booze up and play games and watch shows and just do nothing.

 I will say you just have to hit it with the willpower hammer.
 I've been down this road before.
 You just have to force yourself to replace it will other habits.
 Remove yourself from your typical boozing location (home I'm guessing).
 You get better and better at fending it off.
 The longer you are off of it, the easier it becomes; but yeah its a shithole addiction.
 You have to just keep hammering the idea that you are NOT buying another bottle.
 Literally go to a movie at night by yourself instead.
 Weird and pathetic?
 Who cares, you aren't drinking.